fleetdm/fleet/handbook/brand.md

 Writing at Fleet shares the same principles as [Communicating as Fleet.](https://fleetdm.com/handbook/brand#communicating-as-fleet) Every piece of content we write should be consistent with our company and brand values.
 To help succeed, we encourage our writers to apply a design thinking approach to their writing by following these principles:

 - **Empathize** - Who is the reader?
 Why will they read it?
 What do they hope to get from it?
-- **Define** - What are you writing about?
+- **Define** - What is the subject of your writing?
 What action do you want from the reader?
 - **Ideate and collaborate** - Create an [outline](https://fleetdm.com/handbook/company#why-this-way) of what you plan to write.
 Interview team members or friends of Fleet to help you.
 - **Prototype** - Write a draft and see how it goes.
-Draft quickly, iterate and don't be scared to throw it out if it's not working.
+Draft quickly, iterate, and don't be scared to throw it out if it's not working.
 - **Test** - Revise, edit, proofread, repeat.
 Revise, edit, proofread, repeat.
 Revise, edit...
 Ok, you get the idea 😵‍💫

 ### Editing written content

-Jokes above aside, testing is an important part of the design thinking approach to writing.
+Jokes above aside, testing is an integral part of the design thinking approach to writing.
 It ties in with the spirit of our company value, Ownership.
 Part of that value is to move quickly and help unblock our team members and contributors to deliver value.
 When writing at Fleet, our writers need to take ownership of editing and self-check their work before publishing or submitting pull requests.
 Having an obsession with details is helpful.
-So is Grammarly, which all writers and editors (yes, we do have editors, more on them later) have access to.
+So is Grammarly, to which all writers and editors (yes, we do have editors, more on them later) have access.
 Let's take a look at that now.

 ### Grammarly